At a glance: cultured pearls

 Shapes of pearls

 In addition to colours, pearls are created in myriad shapes.
 Round is the rarest and most valuable of all pearl shapes.
 Semi-round pearls, when viewed up close, are more unique in their slight irregularities.
 Drop pearls are symmetrical, elongated shapes and look very much like teardrops.
-The more irregular baroque pearls are highly asymmetrical and are striking for their uniqueness.
-One sub-category of baroque pearls is circle baroque pearls, which have concentric ridges or rings around the body.

-Finding suitable pearls
+Finding the perfect pearls

 Back to blog